-No matter how careful you try to be, if you trim your dog's toenails, eventually you will cut the nail too close to the inner fleshy part called the "quick."
-Your dog's toenail will start to bleed so much you'll wonder if you can ever get it to stop.
+As part of your dog's regular grooming, you'll have to trim his nails every couple of weeks.
+Unfortunately, no matter how careful you try to be when you trim your dog's toenails, eventually you will cut the nail too close to the inner fleshy part called the "quick."
+Then your dog's toenail will start to bleed so much you'll wonder if you can ever get it to stop.

 There are things you can do to stop the bleeding using items you already have at home.
 If you can stay calm and keep your pet calm, you will be able to take care of the bleeding quickly.
 Then you can follow up with your veterinarian to ensure that nothing gets infected.

 If you've trimmed your dog's nail too close and it's bleeding, try to elevate his paw above heart level.
 This will help to slow the bleeding.
 Use a paper towel, clean cloth, or tissue to apply pressure to the bleeding nail for at least two minutes while speaking calmly to your dog.

 Ideally, if you have styptic powder or a styptic pencil around, reach for that.
 Shake a bit of powder into your hand and dip the end of the bleeding nail into it.
 Or, hold the styptic pencil up to the bleeding nail.
 This should stop the bleeding within a few minutes.

 Styptic powder is made from alum and it will sting when you first apply it to your dog's nail.
 Try to keep your dog as still and calm as possible while you're treating the nail.

 While styptic powder or a styptic pencil should be part of your canine first aid kit, you might not have any in your home.
 If that's the case, check out your kitchen cabinet instead because cornstarch or flour can act as a substitute for styptic powder.
 Cornstarch and baking soda mixed together in equal parts also works well.